Stratford-on-Slaney: Development

 Due to the climate in the South, which was moist and provided an ideal setting for cotton cultivation, Stratford saw potential for the creation of textile businesses in that region.
 With the development of the residential, public, and industry systems, Stratford worked to create a model industrial town.
-At its peak, Stratford on Slaney had three churches and fourteen taverns, and its population was close to three thousand.The town had four squares, Winetavern Street, Church Road, and the Octagon in addition to twelve streets with 108 dwellings each.
+At its peak, Stratford-on-Slaney had three churches and fourteen taverns, and its population was close to three thousand.The town had four squares, Winetavern Street, Church Road, and the Octagon in addition to twelve streets with 108 dwellings each.
 There were a minimum of thirteen bars.

-The double crescent plan of Stratford on Slaney's town plan is its most notable feature.
-The town's layout was inspired by the town of Bath as it served as a model for Stratford on Slaney as they built an model industrial town on a smaller scale.
+The double crescent plan of Stratford-on-Slaney's town plan is its most notable feature.
+The town's layout was inspired by the town of Bath as it served as a model for Stratford-on-Slaney as they built a model industrial town on a smaller scale.
 In 1787, the town's first construction consisted of four streets that were arranged at right angles with an octagonal square in the middle.
 The octagonal square was connected to a crescent of homes by a street as the town continued to grow.
 Additionally, Stratford-on-Slaney and the circle were introduced.
 Six streets were added to the town in 1789 as it continued to grow.

-However, in the mid nineteenth century Stratford on Slaney began to decline.
+However, in the mid nineteenth century Stratford-on-Slaney began to decline.
 The industrial town failed despite Stratford and his family making a sizable investment.

-The distinctive crescent and octagonal shape of Stratford on Slaney demonstrates Edward Stratford's vision and desire for his experimental town as well as his aspirations as a budding architect.
+The distinctive crescent and octagonal shape of Stratford-on-Slaney demonstrates Edward Stratford's vision and desire for his experimental town as well as his aspirations as a budding architect.

-Modern day

-Today, the town of Stratford on Slaney is considered a large village settlement.
+Today, the town of Stratford-on-Slaney is considered a large village settlement.
 These are bigger rural communities with a fair amount of physical and social infrastructure already in place.
-It is crucial to promote and facilitate growth in a sustainable way in order to ensure their continuing existence in the future.
-The development design has a careful job of making sure the design remains appropriate to the rural village and in a way that is respectful.

 Other sites

 The Forge, Dispensary and Barracks along with most of the houses built by Stratford are gone.
-However, what remains is a village full of flowers which has won many Tidy Towns Awards including a Highly Commended Award in the Tidy Towns Competition in 2014.
+The village has won many Tidy Towns Awards including a Highly Commended Award in the Tidy Towns Competition in 2014.

 The post office that had existed for 175 years, having opened on 6 March 1833, was closed by An Post in March 2008.